-Below is the organization chart of Integrity Watch.
-The Director is responsible for overall management and reports to the Board of Directors.
-The Deputy Director reports directly to the Director and serves as a liaison for the Board of Directors in addition to managing; donor coordination, organizational management issues and providing programmatic support.
-The Head of Advocacy and Program Support manages advocacy and communication unit plus S/he provides assistance in strategic development of the programs.
-Integrity Watch four CBM programs and ReCAP plus other heads of departments including Research, Monitoring and Evaluation (M&E), Finance and Administration report directly to the Director or Deputy director.
+Below the members of executive committee at Integrity Watch.
+The Executive Director is responsible for overall management and reports to the Board of Directors.
+The Deputy Director reports directly to the Executive Director and serves as a liaison for the Board of Directors in addition to managing; donor coordination, organizational management issues and providing programmatic support.
+The Head of Advocacy and Communications manages advocacy and communication unit.
+The Head of Research managers the research projects while the Head of Programs is responsible for community monitoring programs.

-Program Manager, Community Based Monitoring of Infrastructure Projects (CBM-I) Ajmal Khaliqi is the Program Manager for Community-Based-Monitoring of infrastructure Program of Integrity Watch Afghanistan.
+Head of Programs Ajmal Khaliqi is working as deputy head of programs with Integrity Watch Afghanistan.
 He has been active with civil society since 2010.
 He has worked as lecturer in Kandahar University Engineering Faculty from 2003 to 2010 during the mentioned time he worked with UNOPS and UN-Habitat as Senior Engineer and trainer.
 He has a Bachelor degree from Kabul polytechnic university.
 He has joined Integrity Watch Afghanistan in June 2010.

 Ezatullah Adib is the Research Manager at Integrity Watch.
 Mr. Adib has extensive experience in leading research projects.
 He has many years of experience in conducting research in Kabul and in all 34 provinces of Afghanistan undertaking research design, qualitative and quantitative assessments, designing questionnaires, trainings, field data collection and management.
 He has conducted studies on public opinion, public policy survey research and socio-economic baseline survey.
 Prior to joining Integrity Watch, he has worked as a national consultant, research coordinator and as a researcher for several research and consulting firms.
 He has also worked in managerial positions at different international firms.
 Mr. Adib holds a Bachelor’s degree in economics and management and currently studying international trade in Afghanistan.